Articles

 Identifier: I-216

-The Jewish Vocational Aid Society of Boston, founded by Mrs. Margaret Davidson and incorporated under the laws of Massachusetts in 1907 as the Jewish Children's Aid Society; original purpose was in aiding destitute Jewish children.
+Abstract The Jewish Vocational Aid Society of Boston, founded by Mrs. Margaret Davidson and incorporated under the laws of Massachusetts in 1907 as the Jewish Children's Aid Society; original purpose was in aiding destitute Jewish children.
 In 1936 became known as the Jewish Vocational Aid Society; members focused efforts on raising funds for needy Jewish students.
 Later, eligibility for scholarships was expanded to include non-Jewish students as well.
-In 1973 was forced to transfer most of its funds to...
+In 1973 was forced to transfer most of its funds...

-undated, 1910-1985
+Dates: undated, 1910-1985

 Larry Ruttman Papers